kingbased/keychecker/README.md

 `-file`

 Reads keys from a file instead of stdin, place either the absolute or relative path to the file in quotes after the flag.

+`-verbose`

+Displays an output as keys are being checked real time.